 4.2.
 Approximation of the graph limit.
 We can also exploit the graph limit result and provide an approximation of the log-constant.
-In the following proposition we provide upper and lower bounds for $\psi(\alpha, \beta)$.
-The advantage of this approach is that while the solution of the variational problem for graphons is intractable in most cases, the bounds are easier to compute.
+The variational formula for $\psi(\alpha, \beta)$ is an infinite-dimensional problem which is intractable in most cases.
+Nevertheless, we can always bound the infinite dimensional problem with finite dimensional ones (both lower and upper bounds).
+For details, see Proposition A.1 in the Appendix.